BlurryLight/BlurryLight_blog/content/post/UE/UE4_HItches_In_LoadingScreen.md

     //...
 ```

-As we have just described, when loading screen is working, the slate is ticked on an transient thread named `SlateLoadingThread`.
+As we have just described, when loading screen is working, the slate ticks on a transient thread named `SlateLoadingThread`.
-Therefore, if we use an `UMG` as LoadingScreen UI, it will throw an ensure error in this line:
+Therefore, if an `UMG` is employed as LoadingScreen UI, it will throw an `ensure` error in this line:

 ```cpp
 CVarUserWidgetUseParallelAnimation.GetValueOnGameThread()